 7) Remote Working

 Another growing trend, but accessing company data and systems whilst working away from your usual secure corporate network isn’t without its risks.
 Employees should be able to identify what these are, the technology and software needed to combat this, and how to handle corporate data when in such scenarios.
+Employee's aren't the only ones who benefit from working remotely.
+The company as a whole can benefit just as greatly by allowing their employee's to work remotely.

 8) Antivirus and Software Updates